sebastian-neubauer-by/sebastian-neubauer-by.github.io/docs/workshop-walkthrough.md

 ## The Foreach Loop

-Now we have a list of all recent overrides predictions, but we are only interested in the newly created overrides predictions.
+Now we have a list of all recent overrides predictions, but we are only interested in the newly created overrides predictions since the last run of the workflow.

-For this, the idea is to loop over all entries in the result from the previous HTTP action to retrieve the list of override predictions.
+For this, the idea is to loop over all entries in the result of the previous HTTP action and filter for those entries, where the creation timestamp is greater than the last run of the workflow.

+We will later on trigger the workflow periodically every minute.
+So the timestamp should be greater then the current time 1 minute ago.

+Lets start with the loop over all entries.

+Just hit the plus sign after the Get